Chapter 14 : Signed, Sealed, Delivered, I'm Yours

 “Signed, sealed, delivered, I’m yours.” – Stevie Wonder, 1970

 James Potter nervously picked at his nails and then subsequently forced them into his mouth.
-His teeth chattered anxiously as he began to chew on his cuticles.
+His teeth chattered as he began to chew on his cuticles.

 Where the hell was Lily?

-The rest of the Prefects in the room impatiently bided their time as they waited for the Head Girl to finally show her face; a couple of Slytherins guffawed as Rabastan Lestrange told an extremely racy joke about Russian Muggles and a light bulb and in response, Thomas Weir scoffed loudly.
+The rest of the Prefects in the room impatiently bided their time as they waited for the Head Girl to show her face; a couple of Slytherins guffawed as Rabastan Lestrange told an extremely racy joke about Russian Muggles and a light bulb and in response, Thomas Weir scoffed loudly.
 His Sixth Year Ravenclaw counterpart, Hildie Waltz, rolled her eyes.
-Rabastan slyly pulled out his wand to secretly retaliate when he caught Marianne’s wandering, dazed gaze.
-He grinned at her manically and quickly put his wand into his pocket.
+Rabastan slyly pulled out his wand to retaliate when he caught Marianne’s wandering, dazed gaze.
+He grinned at her and quickly put his wand into his pocket.
 She closed her tired eyes and rubbed her temples, not acknowledging his presence any further.

 Suddenly, the door flew open and Lily burst into the room, looking like an absolute mess.
 James’ anxiety immediately disappeared and he took a deep breath.